 MATH 241 Calculus and Analytic Geometry I - 4 Credits (4,0)

-This course is a study of graphs and functions; limits and continuity; differentiation and integration of algebraic and elementary trigonometric functions; applications of first and second derivatives.
+Limits and continuity; differentiation and integration of algebraic and elementary transcendental functions; applications of first and second derivatives and integration.

 Prerequisites: MATH 142 or MATH 143 or qualifying score on the mathematics skills assessment.